COBRA Rugby Tens: History

 Although Malaysia may seem an unlikely place for the making of rugby history, yet it was here that 10-a-side rugby was born.
 The world's first 10 a-side rugby tournament was held in Malaysia in 1967.
 The Tens tournament was indeed a brainchild of a menagerie of Combined Old Boys Rugby Association (COBRA) members.
 The Tens game was conceived on the barstools of their favourite after match haunt.
 The idea was to create a format of play that is fast and open but still retains much of the character of the 15s version.

 Early years

 The COBRA 10s in its early years was mainly contested by local clubs and several invited foreign teams.
 The tournament was keenly contested between the expatriate- dominated Royal Selangor Club and COBRA.
 Then the military took over.
 First the Royal Australian Artillery Regiment, then the 16th and then 1st Royal New Zealand Infantry Regiment (RNZIR) made the 10s their own - except for brief interruptions by COBRA in 1972 and 1975.
-The RNZIR in fact won it for seven straight years until most of them were shipped back to New Zealand, thus allowing the curiously named Bunnies to take the title in 1985.
-The Police took it for two years in a row but the stragglers of the RNZIR, in their final year in Malaysia, wrested the trophy for one last time.
+The RNZIR won it for seven consecutive seasons until most of them were shipped back to New Zealand, thus allowing the curiously named Bunnies to take the title in 1985.
+The Police took it for two consecutive seasons but the stragglers of the RNZIR, in their final year in Malaysia, wrested the trophy for one last time.